 Grafana's open-source nature allows us to create custom plugins for a range of data sources.

-Time-series analytics is a technique for analysing, tracking and reviewing data over a long period of time.
+Time-series analytics is a technique for analyzing, tracking, and reviewing data over a long period of time.

-Grafana dashboards are made to bring data together in an organised and effective way.
-It employs queries, smart visualisations, and alerts to assist users in better comprehending their data's metrics.
+Grafana dashboards are made to bring data together in an organized and effective way.
+It employs queries, smart visualizations, and alerts to assist users in better comprehending their data's metrics.
 Grafana dashboards not only give meaning to data obtained from a variety of sources but can also be shared with other team members, allowing you to collaborate on data analysis.

 Here's an example of a Grafana dashboard that's being used to keep track of things:

 Graphite, Prometheus, Influx DB, ElasticSearch, MySQL, PostgreSQL, and other plugged-in data sources are used to populate the dashboards.
 These are just a few of the many data sources Grafana comes pre-loaded with.